slopezpereyra/slopezpereyra.github.io/_posts/2024-07-08-RanGraphGen.md

 Let $T_2$ denote the unique tree of two vertices.
 Let $L$ be the label-set, i.e. the set of natural numbers which label the vertices of our graphs.
-Then, a recursive algorithm for constructing the corresponding to a Prüfer sequence $p = p_1\ldots p_{n-2}$ over a label set $L$ is the following:
+Then, a recursive algorithm for constructing the tree corresponding to a Prüfer sequence $p = p_1\ldots p_{n-2}$ over a label set $L$ is the following:

 $$